 Lakeside works in partnership with many student societies at the University of Nottingham including Audience Society, Fine Art Society, Classics Society, various film societies, the Chinese Students and Scholars Association and the two music societies, MusSoc and BlowSoc.
 Details of how to join are available on the Students' Union website.

 The Djanogly Gallery welcomes requests from student societies for guided tours of its exhibitions.
 Talks by curators and artists might be integrated into evening reception events.
-For enquiries please contact Tracey Isgar, Visual Arts Manager on 0115 951 3189 or email@example.com.
+For enquiries please contact Tracey Isgar, Visual Arts Manager at firstname.lastname@example.org.